 Search Ashworth College

 As a carpenter, you’ll construct, install, and repair structures and fixtures made from wood and other materials.
 You’ll also work with blueprints and measure and mark materials while adhering to building codes.
-Our online, self-paced program let’s you study when and where you want and may help prepare you for the field.
-In our career diploma course, you’ll complete lessons such as
+If you enroll in a carpentry training program, you should learn skills like:

 As a carpenter, you may choose to specialize in one or two areas.
 This allows you to develop your skills and, eventually, take on larger projects.
 Some types of carpentry include